JimDesu/basis-lang/spec.md

 ### 2.1 File Structure

-A Basis source file is a sequence of three optional sections, in order:
+A Basis source file is a sequence of four optional sections, in order:

 1. A single `.module` declaration naming the file's module.
 If absent, the file inhabits a default unnamed module whose contents are visible only within the same compilation unit.
 2. Zero or more `.import` declarations bringing names from other modules into the file's lexical scope.
+3. Zero or more `.using` directives establishing the file's standing witness selections (&sect;2.9).
-3. Zero or more top-level definitions (&sect;2.2).
+4. Zero or more top-level definitions (&sect;2.2).

 A file with no `.module` declaration, no imports, and no definitions is a well-formed but empty file.
 A file with a `.module` declaration alone declares a module containing no definitions and importing nothing, which is occasionally useful as a placeholder during incremental development.

 ### 2.2 Top-Level Definition Forms

-A Basis source file may contain any of eighteen top-level definition forms, each introduced by a `.`-prefixed keyword.
+A Basis source file may contain any of nineteen top-level definition forms, each introduced by a `.`-prefixed keyword.
 The dot-prefix marks special forms so they are visually distinct from user-defined identifiers; the keyword itself names the kind of definition.
 The forms, alphabetically:

 - **`.alias` *Name*` = `*TypeExpression*** &mdash; Declares *Name* as a synonym for *TypeExpression*.
 Aliases erase entirely from the type system; the alias name and its right-hand side are interchangeable in both directions in all contexts.
 They introduce no new type identity.

-- **`.class` *Name*` : `*body*** &mdash; Declares a class &mdash; a single-parameter type contract enumerating commands that any instance of the class must provide.
+- **`.class` *Name*` : `*body*** &mdash; Declares a class &mdash; a single-parameter type contract enumerating commands that any member of the class must provide.
 The body contains `.decl` (signature-only) and `.cmd` (default-implementation) entries.
 The class itself has no size and no allocation footprint; it is a contract, not a layout.

 - **`.cmd` *signature* `=` *body*** &mdash; Declares a regular command, a constructor, or a method.
 The signature shape and body conformance are specified in &sect;3.

 - **`.decl` *signature*** &mdash; Declares a command signature without a body.
-Used inside class bodies to require that instances supply the named method, and at top level for forward references and for the small set of intrinsic primitives that the standard library implements.
+Used inside class bodies to require that witnesses supply the named method, and at top level for forward references and for the small set of intrinsic primitives that the standard library implements.

 - **`.domain` *Name*` : `*ParentType*** &mdash; Declares a domain &mdash; a fixed-size buffer-backed nominal refinement of *ParentType*.
 The parent must reduce transitively to a fixed-size buffer-backed type.
 Pointers, command-typed values, objects, variants, and the runtime-length forms `[]` / `[]T` cannot be domain parents.